 It is not always necessary to treat PCOS straight away.
-If a woman does not suffer from the condition, is lean and without insulin resistance, no immediate action is required.
+If a woman does not suffer, is lean and without insulin resistance, no immediate action is required.
 Overweight women, on the other hand, are at risk of developing metabolic syndrome.
 In addition to that, studies have shown that shedding endometrium at least once a year may contribute to low cancer-risk.

 Prior to treatment

 …it is recommendable to have thyroid function checked.
 Quite frequently thyroid hypofunction can cause symptoms similar to PCOS.
 If this is the case, symptoms may vanish quickly once thyroid function has been restored.

 Due to a close association of carbohydrate metabolism, amount of adipose tissue and PCOS, weight loss should be the first step for every PCOS patient who is overweight.
 Good news: even moderate weight loss of only 5 % can result in marked amelioration!

 Calculating from a body weight of 80 kg, this makes 4 kg – that is achievable!
 The reward: more beautiful skin, less facial hair, more regular cycles.